scripting/pagePark/README.md

 sudo iptables -t nat -A OUTPUT -p tcp -o lo --dport 80 -j REDIRECT --to-ports 1339</pre>

+If you have questions about how and why this is necessary, see <a href="https://github.com/scripting/pagePark/issues/17">this thread</a> on the PagePark repo.

 ### Example pages

 http://morningcoffeenotes.com/ -- simple home page